Curved Page Divider

 Conclusion

-New and seasoned foster parents can benefit from knowing the most current facts and figures regarding the foster care system in Virginia.
-The trends expected to define foster care in California in 2024 include higher levels of kinship care, an emphasis on trauma-informed care, and an emphasis on reunification with the family.
+New and seasoned foster parents can benefit from being informed about the most current facts and figures regarding the foster care system in Virginia.
+The trends expected to define foster care in California in 2024 include higher levels of kinship care, an emphasis on trauma-informed care, and a focus on family reunification.

 To this end, foster parents in Virginia can ensure that they create a safe environment for the child they are taking in by knowing the basic rights of children in their state.